 And on Dec.
 15, 2004, the DOT unveiled the Integrated Plan for the Next Generation Air Transportation System, which laid out goals, objectives, and requirements necessary to create the NextGen system.

-In the 10 years since then, NextGen technology and programs have revolutionized the National Airspace System, resulting in a better travel experience, a boost to the aviation economy, and enhanced safety (Why NextGen Matters).
+Over the next two decades, NextGen technology and programs have revolutionized the National Airspace System, resulting in a better travel experience, a boost to the aviation economy, and enhanced safety (Why NextGen Matters).

 The benefits of NextGen are many.
 The program enhances safety, reduces fuel use and aircraft exhaust emissions, and is vital to preserving aviation’s significant contributions to our national economy.

 The FAA’s top priority is ensuring safe skies and airfields, and NextGen innovation and improvements are delivering just that.
 NextGen is providing air traffic managers and pilots with the tools to proactively identify and resolve weather and other hazards.

 Flying is becoming quieter, cleaner, and more fuel-efficient.
 Operators are beginning to use alternative fuels and new equipment and procedures, reducing our adverse impact on the environment.
 More precise flight paths are also helping limit the numbers of people impacted by aircraft noise.